cnobile2012/dcolumn/docs/source/usage.rst

     VALUES = (('Arduino', 'Mega2560'), ('Raspberry Pi', 'B+'),) FIELD_LIST = ('hardware', 'model',)

-All sudo models need to define a ``pk`` field, but this will be done for you making it unnecessary to define the field yourself.
+All pseudo models need to define a ``pk`` field, but this will be done for you making it unnecessary to define the field yourself.

 .. code::